endlos99/xdt99/doc/MANUAL.md

     $ set XAS99_CONFIG="--color off"

-The contents of this environment variable will be prepended to the option list of any `xas99` invocation.
+The contents of this environment variable will be _prepended_ to the option list of any `xas99` invocation.
+For example, with above config settings,

     $ xas99.py aserrs.asm